Monads for Instantons and Bows: Holomorphic Geometry of Calorons

 A section in the kernel of $r$ (that is, a section of the bundle $E$) gets represented by a section $v_P$ of $ \pO\otimes(V_{P_+}\oplus V_{P_-})$ which is mapped by $Y$ not necessarily to zero, but to an element $Z(u_Q)$ in the image of $Z$; i.e. $Y(v_P)-Z(u_Q) = 0$.
 These must then be considered modulo trivial $(v_P, u_Q)$, which are of the form $(W(u_P), X(u_P))$.
 In short, and more properly putting in the twists of equation (\ref{caloron-sequence-2}), sections of $E$ are represented by a monad on $\bP^1\times \bP^1$ :

 Here, if $V$ is a vector space, $V(i,j)$ denotes $V\otimes \pO(i,j)$; the matrices are those of (\ref{resolution-PQ}).
 Expanding, as in (\ref{matrices-caloron}),

 The matrices satisfy the monad relations (\ref{monad-cal}) and the genericity constraints \eqref{gencon1},\eqref{gencon2},\eqref{gencon3},\eqref{gencon4}.
-Essentially by row-reducing and column reducing, one can show that this monad is equivalent to the smaller monad, which is more or less the standard one for bundles on $\bP^1\times\bP^1$ which are trivial the lines $\{\infty\}\times\bP^1$ and $\bP^1\times \{\infty\}:$
+Essentially by row-reducing and column-reducing, one can show that this monad is equivalent to the smaller monad, which is more or less the standard one for bundles on $\bP^1\times\bP^1$ which are trivial on the lines $\{\infty\}\times\bP^1$ and $\bP^1\times \{\infty\}:$

 In a similar way, one can recreate a subsheaf $E_0$ of sections of $E$ with values in the first subspace of the flag along $C_0$, and similarly a subsheaf $E_\infty$ of sections of $E$ with values in the first subspace of the flag along $C_\infty$; this gives our flags along $C_0, C_\infty$.
 One can also recreate the trivialization, and get our holomorphic data I.